-The bill addresses the qualifications of child care providers in Washington State, particularly in light of the challenges posed by the COVID-19 pandemic.
-It recognizes the significant impact the pandemic had on the child care industry, leading to facility closures and a shortage of providers.
-To support the workforce, the bill extends the timeline for licensed child care providers to meet certification and training requirements until at least August 1, 2030.
-It introduces a community-based training pathway as an alternative to traditional credit-bearing education, ensuring that training is accessible, culturally relevant, and available in multiple languages.
+The bill addresses the qualifications for child care providers in Washington State, particularly in light of the challenges posed by the COVID-19 pandemic.
+It recognizes the significant impact the pandemic had on the child care industry, leading to facility closures and a shortage of qualified providers.
+To support the workforce, the bill extends the timeline for licensed child care providers to demonstrate experience-based competency until at least August 1, 2030.
+It also mandates the implementation of a noncredit-bearing, community-based training pathway that offers an alternative to existing credit-bearing education requirements, ensuring that training is accessible, culturally relevant, and available in multiple languages.

 Statutes affected: Original Bill: 43.216.755